Google Translate Disclaimer

 Process

-To initiate the boundary alteration, the OH board should discuss the option of altering its boundary with the RM council and any affected landowners.
-It is recommended that a public meeting be held to discuss the proposal and answer questions from the affected ratepayers.
+The OH board should first discuss the option of altering its boundary with the RM council and any affected landowners.
+It is recommended that a public meeting be held to discuss the proposal and answer questions from those affected by the proposed change.

 A proposal for the OH boundary alteration must be submitted by the RM either using the online Land Planning and Development Application or by mail.
 The following documentation should be submitted to request a boundary change of an OH: